-- Have you had a recent, persistent change in bowel habit to looser, more diarrhoea-like motions, going to the toilet more, or trying to go?
+- Have you had a recent, persistent change in bowel habit to looser, more diarrhoea-like motions, or are you going to the toilet more, or trying to go?

-- If you haven’t had a change of bowel habit, but have bleeding from the bottom.
+- If you haven’t had a change in bowel habit, do you have bleeding from the bottom?

 - Have you experienced any abdominal pain?

-- Have you lost weight or become more tired recently?
+- Have you lost weight or become more tired lately?

-In addition to asking questions about your symptoms, your GP should undertake a rectal examination (also known as a ‘PR’) that is a painless examination with a gloved finger to feel for any suspicious lumps in the bottom or rectum.
+In addition to the questions, your GP should undertake a painless rectal examination (also known as a ‘PR’) to feel (with a gloved and lubricated finger for any suspicious lumps in the bottom or rectum.

-If your GP can confidently rule out piles (following a rectal examination) and you are experiencing symptoms of concern, you should be referred to your local hospital for further investigations.
+If you are experiencing symptoms of concern, and your GP can rule out piles (following a rectal exam), a referral to a local hospital for further investigation is necessary.